denis-marchenkov/ultimate-cheatsheet/Delegates/README.md

 delegate int DivDelegate(int i);
 ```

-Now we define the actual functions theese deligates will be pointing at:
+Now we define the actual functions theese delegates will be pointing at:

 ```
 int MultiplyByTwo(int i)